zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/providers/azure.md

 ### Image

 This is the operating system that will run on your VM.
 Select the appropriate one from the pull down.
 Some will have additional pricing associated with them.
-Not all images are available for Arm VMs.
+Not all are available for Arm VMs.
+To filter, click on `See all images`, and then select `Arm64` from the `Image Type` filter.
+You can then select a particular version of your preferred OS from the `Select` pulldown of that OS tab.

-In this tutorial `Ubuntu Server 20.04 LTS - Gen2` is used.
+In this tutorial `Ubuntu Server 20.04 LTS` is used.

 ### VM architecture